XLearning-SCU/2021-CVPR-Completer/README.md

 ## Requirements

-pytorch 1.2.0

-numpy>=1.16.4
+pytorch==1.2.0

+numpy>=1.19.1

+scikit-learn>=0.23.2

+munkres>=1.1.4

 ## Configuration

-The hyper-parameters and the missing rate are defined in configure.py.
+The hyper-parameters, the training options, and **the missing rate** are defined in configure.py.

+## Datasets

+The Caltech101-20, LandUse-21, and Scene-15 datasets are placed in "data" folder.
+The NoisyMNIST dataset could be downloaded from [cloud](https://drive.google.com/file/d/1b__tkQMHRrYtcCNi_LxnVVTwB-TWdj93/view?usp=sharing).

 ## Usage